Z1mmyNeutron/theLuckyOnes/client/README.md

 -Fix the 15% error that's shifting the sizes on everything -increase padding between the images
 -fixing lines on the cards so they're all even

-possible to do:
--update navbar to include logo and shift across entire screen?
+-update navbar to include logo and shift across entire screen -make navbar collapsable and movable to the side -restyle the cards to be scrollable and move across the page -begin design for version 2.0
+-Photo for design logo / maybe animation?
+-Darkmode and light mode
+-create contact page that works and sends to your email -make mobile version

 Scripts for src: